 Office of Sustainability

-The Office of Sustainability is led by Mr. Patrick McKee and is charged with leading the development, implementation and facilitation of comprehensive sustainability efforts, including program development and management, education and outreach, and campus-wide initiatives and programs that promote sustainability.
-Patrick has a M.S. in Environmental Science & Management from Duquesne University in Pittsburgh, PA and a B.S. in Biology from Mt.
-Aloysius College in Cresson, PA.
+The Office of Sustainability is led by Debbie Namugayi and is charged with leading the development, implementation and facilitation of comprehensive sustainability efforts, including program development and management, education and outreach, and campus-wide initiatives and programs that promote sustainability.
+Debbie has a M.A. in Sustainability from Arizona State University and a B.S. in Environmental Science and Policy from the University of Maryland.

--Click here to read more about Patrick's role as Sustainability Manager.
+-Click here to read more about Debbie's role as Sustainability Manager.

 Responsible Environmental Stewardship Committee